Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Introduction

-Earlier theoretical studies of the EM algorithm established its convergence to the unique global optimum under unimodality of the likelihood function \citep{wu1983convergence}, but only to some local optimum in general cases where the likelihood function is multi-modal \citep[for example, ][]{mclachlan2007algorithm}.
+Several existing studies have investigated the theoretical properties of the EM algorithm in independent data settings.
+For instance, the seminal work by \citet{wu1983convergence} established the convergence of the EM algorithm to the unique global optimum under unimodality of the likelihood function \citep{wu1983convergence}; however, in general cases, where the likelihood function is multi-modal, only convergence to some local optimum has been established \citep[for example, ][]{mclachlan2007algorithm}.
 Recent work by \citet{balakrishnan2017statistical} establishes statistical guarantees for the EM estimate in low-dimensional settings, when the algorithm is initialized within a local region around the true parameter.
 Under certain conditions, the authors show geometric convergence to an EM fixed point that is within statistical precision of the true parameter. \citet{wang2014high} extends the EM algorithm to high-dimensional settings (where the number of parameters is larger than sample size), by introducing truncation in the M-step.
 In contrast, \citet{yi2015regularized} develops a regularized EM algorithm for high-dimensional problems that incorporates regularization in the M-step.
-It also establish general statistical guarantee for the resulting parameter estimate.
+It also establishes general statistical guarantee for the resulting parameter estimate.
 Regularized EM algorithms are also studied in specific contexts, including high-dimensional mixture regression \citep{stadler2010l1} and graphical models \citep{hao2017simultaneous}.
-However, all of these works consider a sample of independent and identically distributed observations.
+All of these existing studies consider a sample of independent and identically distributed observations, and their results do not generalize to dependent observations.